BennCraine/DanaOpenCL/_xpacdoc/index.md

 int computeOutput = array.read()
 ```

-# External Dependancies
+# External Dependencies
-Typically to run OpenCL applications there are 3 requirments, The first are the OpenCL C headers which are needed at compile time.
-This package is pre-compiled so the headers are not a requirment for this package.
+Typically to run OpenCL applications there are 3 requirements, The first are the OpenCL C headers which are needed at compile time.
+This package is pre-compiled so the headers are not a requirement for this package.
 The other two are usually shared objects that are linked at runtime.
-These shared objects are an ICD loader, which is used to find and load the the other shared object which is an implimentation of the OpenCL standard (usually created by a hardware vendor).
+These shared objects are an ICD loader, which is used to find and load the other shared object which is an implementation of the OpenCL standard (usually created by a hardware vendor).
 For the ICD loader we use a statically linked version when compiling this package so the user should not need to install one.
-This leaves the OpenCL implimentation.
-With many hardware vendors creating their own, often with it being closed source and only publishing the shared object file, we are unable to practically obtain statitcally linked versions.
-This means to run this package the user must obtain themselves a OpenCL implementation, attempts to run this package without one will result in a Exception being thrown in Dana.
+This leaves the OpenCL implementation.
+With many hardware vendors creating their own, often with it being closed source and only publishing the shared object file, we are unable to practically obtain statically linked versions.
+This means to run this package the user must obtain themselves a OpenCL implementation, attempts to run this package without one will result in an Exception being thrown in Dana.